Fix You: Music video

 American rock band Yellowcard covered the song and included it as bonus material on the iTunes version of their 2012 album, Southern Air.

-In December 2015 the song was used, alongside "Bridge over Troubled Water", in the UK charity Christmas No 1 mashup song "A Bridge Over You", by the choir of the Lewisham and Greenwich NHS Trust, selling more than 127,000 copies.
+In December 2015, the song was used, alongside "Bridge over Troubled Water", in the UK charity Christmas No. 1 mashup song "A Bridge Over You", by the choir of the Lewisham and Greenwich NHS Trust, selling more than 127,000 copies.

-The song was referenced in the 2019 Beatles-tribute film Yesterday.

-A string version of the song was also featured in the computer-animated adventure film Abominable (2019).

-The song was also added toward the end of the Korean romance movie Tune in for Love.
+The song was referenced in the 2019 Beatles tribute film Yesterday.
+A string version of the song was also featured in the animated adventure film Abominable (2019).
+The song was also featured towards the end of the 2019 Korean romance movie Tune in for Love.

 English singer Sam Smith covered the song in May 2020, and released it as a single in July the same year.
+The song was featured on the Japanese edition of their 2020 album Love Goes.

-South Korean boyband BTS covered the song in February 2021 for their MTV Unplugged appearance.
-The performance aired during the COVID-19 pandemic and one of the members, Jimin, shared, "This song gave us comfort, so we wanted to prepare this cover to comfort [their fans] as well."
-All four members of Coldplay praised the group, sharing the video on the official Coldplay Twitter feed and writing "아름다운", the Korean word for "beautiful".
-The two groups would later collaborate for the song "My Universe".
+South Korean boy band BTS covered the song in February 2021 for their MTV Unplugged appearance.
+On 12 October 2021, Ed Sheeran made a surprise appearance with Coldplay at the launch show for the band's ninth studio album, Music of the Spheres, covering the song at London's Shepherd's Bush Empire.

-Ed Sheeran collaborated with Coldplay live at London's Shepherd's Bush Empire on October 12, 2021, at the launch show for Coldplay's 9th studio album, Music of the Spheres.

 In November 2021, Kacey Musgraves covered the song for a stop-motion animation film from Chipotle called A Future Begins, which focused on the farming industry of the United States.
 It won a silver Clio Award for Use of Music in Film/Video – 61 Seconds to Five Minutes, with Coldplay being credited as the songwriters.

-The song was used in the final episode of the Spanish heist drama Money Heist, which was released on Netflix in December 2021.
+The song was used in "A Family Tradition", the final episode of the Spanish heist drama Money Heist, which was released on Netflix in December 2021.

 On 29 March 2022, American singer Camila Cabello covered "Fix You" as part of her set list on Concert for Ukraine, a benefit concert on ITV for the people affected by the 2022 Russian invasion of Ukraine.

+The National Hockey League (NHL)'s Montreal Canadiens use the song as the team's official entrance music prior to home games played at the Bell Centre.

+On 9 December 2024, Jacob Collier performed a version of "Fix You" during his show at the O2 Arena in London.
+He was joined by Chris Martin and then directed the audience as a choir while Martin continued singing.

+The song's lyrics are used by Pete, as his wedding renewal vows to Dawn, in Series 3 Episode 4 of the British sitcom Gavin and Stacey.

+Awards and nominations

+The track was nominated for an Ivor Novello Award in the category of Best Song Musically and Lyrically.
+The song was also nominated for a UK Festival Award in the category of Anthem of the Summer.